panimalarponnurangam/Experiment-08-Encoders-and-decoders-/README.md

 ## Figure -04 8 to 3 Decoder implementation

 ### Procedure
-/* write all the steps invloved */
+1.create module encoder decoder
+2.get inputs outputs for encoder decoders
+3.perform or operation for encoder and logic fordecoder 4.perform rtl logic and get waveform

 ### PROGRAM
 /*
 Program for Endocers and Decoders  and verify its truth table in quartus using Verilog programming.
-Developed by:
+Developed by: panimalar.p
-RegisterNumber:
+RegisterNumber:  22009107
 */
 ~~~
 module encoder(d0,d1,d2,d3,d4,d5,d6,d7,a,b,c);